Skip to main content

 Varroa Mite Management

 Need help writing a mite mitigation plan?
-We recommend using the Honey Bee Health Coalition's TOOLS FOR VARROA MANAGEMENT website and guide
+We recommend using the Honey Bee Health Coalition's VARROA MANAGEMENT website.

 Effective Mite Mitigation Plans include the following information: